 Strategic Asset Allocation

-Based on the PUBLICA Act, the Board of Directors of PUBLICA has issued the Investment Guidelines (PDF, 240 KB), which came into effect on 1 July 2008.
+Based on the PUBLICA Act, the Board of Directors of PUBLICA has issued the Investment Guidelines (PDF, 230 KB).

 The closed pension plans consist only of pension recipients; their Strategic Asset Allocation limits risks to the level necessary to ensure that they are able to meet their obligations.
 Because the open pension plans are still receiving contribution payments and have a longer investment horizon, they have a higher risk capacity than the closed ones.
 Accordingly, their Strategic Asset Allocation provides for higher levels of risk, but also higher expected returns.